-With an ambience that invites you to slow down and enjoy the beauty of your surroundings, Mendocino makes for one of the most marvelous getaways from San Francisco or the SF Bay Area.
+While its ambience invites you to slow down and enjoy the beauty of your surroundings, Mendocino also makes for one of the most marvelous weekend getaways from San Francisco or the SF Bay Area.

 In this article, we describe all the best things to do in Mendocino, and its surrounds.
 We also offer suggestions for where to stay and where to eat in Mendocino.